 | Remains of the old monastery |

-This monastery was the twin with a second site at St Peter's in Wearmouth - near the Stadium of Light - and the twin monasteries are thought to have owned much of the land between the Tyne and the Wear (essentially the span of our journey today).
+This monastery was the twin of a second site at St Peter's in Wearmouth (Monkwearmouth) - near the Stadium of Light - and the twin monasteries are thought to have owned much of the land between the Tyne and the Wear (essentially the span of our journey today).

 |